 The following videos describe the causes and impacts of red tides as well as possible antidotes for shellfish poisoning.

-Video: Red Tide - Death Comes to Gasparilla Island Florida (5:59)
+Video: Red Tide - Death Comes to Gasparilla Island Florida (5:59) This video is not narrated.

 Video: Prized Science Episode 4: Taming the Red Tides (4:28)